tyson-swetnam/cyverse-focus-forum/PITCHME.md

 +++

-ESRI has come to dominate the US GIS marketplace and is used widely by gov't and in academia.
+ESRI dominates the US GIS marketplace and is used widely by gov't and in academia.

 +++